automorphism88/snapraid-btrfs/README.md

 documentation.

 ### Q: What about my snapraid.conf file?
 Do I need to do anything there?
-A: Snapraid-btrfs is designed to work with your existing snapraid configuration without requiring further changes.
+A: `snapraid-btrfs` is designed to work with your existing snapraid configuration without requiring further changes.
 However, you may wish to add the line `exclude /.snapshots/` to your config file.
-If you ever plan to sync your snapraid configuration without using snapraid-btrfs (or disable it for specific drives using the command-line options), this will ensure that only one snapshot is synced at a time, preventing you from running out of parity space.
+If you ever plan to sync your snapraid configuration without using `snapraid-btrfs` (or disable it for specific drives using the command-line options), this will ensure that only one snapshot is synced at a time, preventing you from running out of parity space.
 Also, if you want to run `snapraid diff` (as opposed to `snapraid-btrfs diff`), this will prevent snapraid from thinking all the snapshots are new files.

-When using snapraid-btrfs to sync, the `.snapshots` subvolume will appear as an empty directory in the read-only snapshots, so excluding it in the snapraid config file is unnecessary, but harmless.
+When using `snapraid-btrfs` to sync, the `.snapshots` subvolume will appear as an empty directory in the read-only snapshots, so excluding it in the snapraid config file is unnecessary, but harmless.
 (The `.snapshots` directory is excluded relative to the root of the data drives, so if your data drive is mounted at `/foo/bar` then if using snapshot n it will exclude